-Right after I dropped my wife Marcela off at an antique shop, I head out to look for some grub.
+Right after I dropped my wife Marcela off at an antique shop in Georgia, I head out to look for some grub.
 That’s not true.
-I was initially looking for a car wash but spotted this strip mall with a restaurant called the Cuban Diner.
+I was initially looking for a car wash but spotted this strip mall with a restaurant called the Cuban Diner (1484 Roswell Rd, Marietta).

 I was interested in what might be on the menu, but not 100% committed to eating there yet.
 It was a little odd to find Cuban food in Marietta.
 If there are going to be croquettes and a Frita Cubana, then I’m game.
 Not even a minute later, I was walking through the doors of the Cuban Diner.